BEng/MEng Joint Computing and Mathematics

 Many applicants ask us what A-levels we would recommend.
 In an effort to provide helpful advice, we have developed the following suggestions.

-*If you are not able to take A-level Further Maths to A2, you should take an STEP Maths qualification instead of the Further Maths A-level.
+*If you are not able to take A-level Further Maths to A2, you should take the STEP III Maths qualification instead of the Further Maths A-level.
 Some candidates choose to take Further Maths independently through a local Further Maths Network Centre.

-**We do not accept ICT, Business Studies and General Studies.
+**We do not accept ICT, Business Studies, General Studies and Critical Thinking.

-We should emphasise that, with the exception of the required A-level Maths, A-level Further Maths and the A-levels we do not accept, Category 2 is only a set of suggestions.
+We should emphasise that, with the exception of the required A-level Maths, A-level Further Maths and the A-levels we do not accept, Category 2 and 3 are only a set of suggestions.
 If your A-level selection does not match this exact pattern, you should not worry unduly.

 We do understand that some schools do not offer Computing for students wishing to study the subject for A-level.
 We will not hold this against an applicant as we do not require Computing as an A-level subject for any applicant so if you would prefer to take another subject, then this is fine.